emad-elsaid/inbox/README.md

   other the webRTC offer and answer.

-## State

-This is working but it's still too buggy and flacky, so it's in a state were it needs a bit of work to handle some cases like reconnecting if the connection failed.

 ## Help needed.

 This project needs a little help to be more stable, the code isn't large at all,